Breastfeeding a Newborn: Essential Tips, Positions & Techniques

 2. Use your nipple to tickle the baby's lip to encourage them to open their mouth wide.
 If your baby doesn't open the mouth, squeeze some colostrum/milk onto their lips.

-3. If your baby doesn't grasp your breast, and turns away, gently stroke the cheek nearest to you.
+3. If your baby doesn't grasp your breast and turns away, gently stroke the cheek nearest to you.
 As a rooting reflex, the baby will turn their head towards your breast.

 4. Once the baby opens their mouth, bring them closer to your breast.
 Don't push your breast or lean over; let the baby initiate it.
 Hold your breast until your baby grasps the breast well and begins suckling.